Application for a Grant—Individual

 Non-disposable equipment—Computer hardware

-Purchase or rental of computers and associated hardware is allowable only if these are not accessible through the university or employer.
+Purchase or rental of computers and associated hardware is allowable only if these are not accessible through the postsecondary institution or employer.

-Purchase or rental of equipment (e.g., audio or video equipment) is allowable only if it is not accessible through the university or employer.
+Purchase or rental of equipment (e.g., audio or video equipment) is allowable only if it is not accessible through the postsecondary institution or employer.

 Specify other expenses not already included.

-You must list all other contributors (e.g., individuals, not-for-profit organizations, philanthropic foundations, private sector organizations) that are providing cash and/or in-kind contributions for the proposal.
+List all other contributors (e.g., individuals, not-for-profit organizations, philanthropic foundations, private sector organizations) that are providing cash and/or in-kind contributions for the proposal.
 You must also indicate whether or not these funds have been confirmed.
-Only contributions confirmed by a letter of support from an organization will be counted towards the 50 per cent requirement for matching funds.
+Only contributions confirmed by a letter of support from an organization will be counted toward the 50 per cent requirement for matching funds.

 If a funding source is not listed, select "Other/Unknown" using the "List..." button.
 Type in the source name and amount and identify the contribution type.